 On the track, skating officials cover a handful of distinct positions.
 Outside and Inside Pack Officials are responsible for watching the pack and assessing penalties as needed.
 Additionally, the inside pack referees define the pack itself.
 Jam Officials follow the jammers, determining lead jammer status, when points have been scored and relaying those scores to scorekeepers for recording.

 Potential officials would attend the same practices or boot camp as new skaters before passing their skating assessments.
 While working on their skating skills, they also begin working with the Herd, learning non-skating official positions, the rules, and working as part of our crew.
-Herd members are also full QCRG members, helping to run and operate the league.
-Officials may also eventually have opportunities to officiate at games throughout the region – not just QCRG home games.
+Herd members are also full QCRD members, helping to run and operate the league.
+Officials may also eventually have opportunities to officiate at games throughout the region – not just QCRD home games.

 What does a non-skating official do?